 In my last post I made a case for the virgin birth of Jesus Christ.
 Furthermore, I noted that according to Matthew’s Gospel, this miraculous birth was prophesied in Isaiah 7:14.
 However, there are many skeptics today who deny Isaiah made any such prophesy about a virgin birth.
-The source of this assertion by modern skeptics is found from the New School scholarly ranks, i.e. mainly those within the atheistic and agnostic segments.
+The source of this assertion by modern skeptics is found from the New School scholarly ranks, i.e. mainly those within the atheistic/agnostic and liberal segments.
 Naturally skeptics latch on to these NS arguments and perpetuate them as if facts, but of course there is more to the debate.
 Therefore in this post I will explore the “debate” of Isaiah 7:14.

 Isaiah’s prophecy (to the House of David) reads as follows:

 “Therefore the Lord himself will give you (all) a sign: The virgin will conceive and give birth to a son, and will call him Immanuel.”
 (Isaiah7:14)